 As an advisory vote, this proposal is not binding.
-Neither the outcome of this advisory vote nor of the advisory vote included in Proposal 3 overrules any decision by us or our board (or any committee thereof), creates or implies any change to the fiduciary duties of us or our board (or any committee thereof), or creates or implies any additional fiduciary duties for us or our board (or any committee thereof).
+The outcome of this advisory vote does not overrule any decision by us or our board (or any committee thereof), create or imply any change to the fiduciary duties of us or our board (or any committee thereof), or create or imply any additional fiduciary duties for us or our board (or any committee thereof).
 However, our organization and compensation committee and our board value the opinions expressed by our stockholders in their vote on this proposal and will consider the outcome of the vote when making future compensation decisions for named executive officers.